ParthivSecure/ParthivSecure.github.io/_projects/Autonomous Navigation & Stability Robot/index.md

 <div style="height: 1.25rem;"></div>

-## 🎯 Objectives
+## Objectives

-The objective of this project, within the Mechatronics Showdown competition, was to design and develop a mobile robotic system capable of:

-- **Autonomous maze navigation** using onboard sensors and real-time decision-making
-- **Directional environment sensing** to detect and respond to obstacles effectively
-- **Balance beam traversal** using gyroscopic feedback for stability control
-- **Reliable system integration** under strict time constraints and limited resources
+The objective of this project, within the Mechatronics Showdown competition, was to design and develop a mobile robotic system capable of **Autonomous maze navigation** using onboard sensors and real-time decision-making, **Directional environment sensing** to detect and respond to obstacles effectively, **Balance beam traversal** using gyroscopic feedback for stability control, and **Reliable system integration** under strict time constraints and limited resources.
 The system needed to be robust enough to operate in a competitive setting while being rapidly prototyped and iterated within a short development window of two days.

 <div style="height: 1.25rem;"></div>

-## 🧠 My Contributions
+## My Contributions
 - Designed and implemented **full hardware layout and wiring**
 - Mounted and integrated all sensors and electronic components
 - Developed **servo-based ultrasonic scanning mechanism**